 The reasons you’d buy an Opel Grandland Electric

 On the face of it, the Opel Grandland Electric is a car which should find plenty of happy owners.
-It has a capacious, well-made and nicely equipped interior, it looks sleek and stylish on the outside in an admirably understated fashion, it has a good amount of one-shot driving range in its most basic zero-emission specification, and if the price of it is right then it could turn out to be a strong value proposition in this electric SUV segment.
+It has a capacious, well-made and nicely equipped interior, it looks sleek and stylish on the outside in an admirably understated fashion and it has a good amount of one-shot driving range in its most basic zero-emission specification.

 Ask us anything about the Opel Grandland Electric